ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.7.3 =
+* Fixed a bug where closing the menu properties of a custom menu item could set "extra capability" to "read".
+* Added a workaround for WooCommerce 2.6.8 to display the number of new orders in the "Orders" menu title.
+* Minor cosmetic changes.
+* Tested with WP 4.7 and 4.8-alpha.

 = 1.7.2 =
 * Added capability suggestions and access preview to the "Extra capability" dropdown.